 PETSC_DETERMINEto have calculated if n is given)

-d_nz - number of nonzero blocks per block row in diagonal portion of local submatrix (same for all local rows)
+d_nz - number of nonzeros per row in DIAGONAL portion of local submatrix (same value is used for all local rows)

-d_nnz - array containing the number of nonzero blocks in the various block rows of the in diagonal portion of the local (possibly different for each block row) or NULL.
-If you plan to factor the matrix you must leave room for the diagonal entry and set it even if it is zero.
+d_nnz - array containing the number of nonzeros in the various rows of the DIAGONAL portion of the local submatrix (possibly different for each row) or

-o_nz - number of nonzero blocks per block row in the off-diagonal portion of local submatrix (same for all local rows).
+o_nz - number of nonzeros per row in the OFF-DIAGONAL portion of local submatrix (same value is used for all local rows).

-o_nnz - array containing the number of nonzero blocks in the various block rows of the off-diagonal portion of the local submatrix (possibly different for each block row) or NULL.
+o_nnz - array containing the number of nonzeros in the various rows of the OFF-DIAGONAL portion of the local submatrix (possibly different for each row) or

 A - the matrix